quasarframework/quasar/docs/src/pages/start/upgrade-guide.md

 }
 ```

-The new way (Composition API or the old Options API):
+The new way (Composition API or Options API):

 ```js
 // Composition API variant